 How the NBA All-Star Game will honor Kobe Bryant

-The NBA will pay tribute to Kobe Bryant throughout the league's All-Star weekend in Chicago.
-On Sunday, the league will dedicate the All-Star Game and even change some of the game's rules to honor the NBA legend who died with his daughter, Gianna, and seven others in a helicopter crash last month near Los Angeles.
+The NBA has been paying tribute to Kobe Bryant throughout the league's All-Star weekend in Chicago.
+On Sunday, the league will dedicate the All-Star Game to Bryant and even change some of the game's rules to honor the NBA legend who, along with his daughter, Gianna, and seven others, died in a helicopter crash last month near Los Angeles.

 The NBA is changing the game format to improve the entertainment level with Bryant in mind.
 Los Angeles Lakers star LeBron James and Milwaukee Bucks' Giannis Antetokounmpo were chosen to be captains after being the top vote-getters in their respective conferences.
 The superstars picked the other players during an on-air draft and divided into two teams, Team LeBron and Team Giannis.
 The former will wear No. 2 after Gianna and the latter will don No. 24 after Kobe.

-Additionally, patches with stars honoring all nine victims of the helicopter crash will be stitched onto the players' jerseys throughout events for the weekend.
+Additionally, patches with stars honoring all nine victims of the helicopter crash were stitched onto the players' jerseys for the weekend's events.

 What are the changes to the 2020 All-Star Game